 - Movement from primary care location (inpatient, ED, community-based organization) to diagnostic service and back

-- Change in provider (shift change, call coverage)
+- Change in caregiver (shift change, call coverage)

-- From inpatient to long-term care, skilled care, home health
+- From inpatient to long-term care, skilled care, or home health

 - Inpatient to home with PCP and/or referral follow-up